top of page

 Syria Highlights

 Exclusive visit to the Great Synagogue of Aleppo whose iron vault once housed the Aleppo Codex, the Hebrew Bible's most complete manuscript.
+This synagogue has been closed since the 1990s, but we are granted access.

 Meet the last remaining Jews in Syria who have survived decades of civil war to close chapter of its history.